Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Signal to noise estimation

 \begin{appendix}

-\section{Signal to Noise Estimation}
+\section{Signal to noise estimation}

-Observations of \hz galaxies are often characterized by poor resolution and low signal-to-noise ratios (SNR), posing challenges for kinematic modeling.
-Therefore, prior to conducting kinematic modeling with 3DBarolo, we examine the integrated spectra of the H$\alpha$ datacubes.\footnote{Before performing any analysis, we crop the large cubes in smaller sub-cubes around H$\alpha$.
-The size of cropped $H\alpha$-cube contains 31 channels, i.e., 15-15 channels before and after the central $H\alpha$ wavelength ($\lambda_{H\alpha}$).
-We use these sub-cubes to compute the integrated spectra, 1D spectra, signal-to-noise, H$\alpha$ image, etc.} The publicly available H$\alpha$ datacubes include flux and noise cube extensions, enabling us to estimate the SNR, as illustrated in the upper panel of Figure~\ref{fig:1D-int-spc-SN}.
-Additionally, we evaluate the H$\alpha$ images of each galaxy.
-Based on this combined quantitative and qualitative inspection, we categorize the sample into three groups: \textbf{Q1:} SNR$>3$ with a sharp H$\alpha$ image; \textbf{Q2:} SNR$\geq 3$ with a moderately visible source; \textbf{Q3:} either SNR$<3$ or no apparent source.
-Note that the SNR=3 threshold is one of the basic requirements of 3DBarolo; outputs from 3DBarolo below this threshold are considered unreliable \citep{ETD15, ETD16}.
-A few examples of this classification are illustrated in Figure~\ref{fig:SN-Haimages}.
-We exclude all Q3 galaxies from analysis, i.e., conducting kinematic modeling only on Q1 and Q2 galaxies, as discussed in the primary selection criteria in Section~\ref{sec:dataset}.
+Observations of high-$z$ galaxies are often characterized by limited spatial resolution and low S/Ns, posing challenges for kinematic modeling.
+Therefore, before performing kinematic modeling with \texttt{3DBarolo}, we first examine the integrated spectra of the H$\alpha$ datacubes.\footnote{The integrated spectrum of a datacube is computed by summing the flux over all spatial pixels (spaxels) for each spectral channel, mathematically expressed as $F_{\text{integrated}}(\lambda) = \sum_{x,y} F(\lambda, x, y)$. } Prior to any analysis, we crop the publicly available datacubes into smaller sub-cubes centered on H$\alpha$.
+Each cropped H$\alpha$ sub-cube consists of 31 spectral channels, spanning 15 channels on either side of the central H$\alpha$ wavelength ($\lambda_{H\alpha}$), while no cropping is applied in the spatial dimensions.
+These sub-cubes are utilized to compute the integrated spectra, 1D spectra (defined below), and H$\alpha$ images.
+Furthermore, the publicly available H$\alpha$ datacubes include both flux and noise extensions, enabling us to estimate the ${\rm S/N}(\lambda) = F_{signal}(\lambda)/F_{noise}(\lambda)$, as illustrated in the upper panel of Figure~\ref{fig:1D-int-spc-SN}.
+Additionally, we evaluate the integrated H$\alpha$ images of each galaxy.\footnote{An integrated image from a datacube is obtained by summing the flux over all wavelength slices, effectively collapsing the spectral dimension.
+This results in a 2D image representing the total flux across all wavelengths at each spatial position, mathematically given by $I(x,y) = \sum_{\lambda} F(\lambda, x, y)$.} In our analysis, the S/N provides a quantitative measure of the data quality (shown in the first and second columns of Figure~\ref{fig:SN-Haimages}), while qualitative assessments are based on the visual inspection of H$\alpha$ images (shown in the third column of Figure~\ref{fig:SN-Haimages}).
+Based on this combined quantitative and qualitative inspection, we classify the sample into three categories: \begin{itemize} \item \textbf{Q1:} S/N $>3$ with a well-defined H$\alpha$ image. \item \textbf{Q2:} S/N $\geq 3$ with a moderately visible source. \item \textbf{Q3:} S/N $<3$ or no discernible source. \end{itemize} The S/N threshold of three is a fundamental requirement of \texttt{3DBarolo}; results below this threshold are considered unreliable \citep{ETD15, ETD16}.
+Examples of this classification are presented in Figure~\ref{fig:SN-Haimages}.
+We exclude all Q3 galaxies from further analysis, restricting kinematic modeling to Q1 and Q2 galaxies, in accordance with the primary selection criteria discussed in Section~\ref{sec:dataset}.